denyspoltorak/odt2wiki/README.md

    * Optionally, you can add `-l` or `--collapse-level` to collapse sections of that outline level.

-   * ### Matching images:
+   * <details><summary> Matching images:</summary>

          * By default, all the images from the document are extracted to the `Pictures` subfolder in the destination and given names `image000`, `image001`, etc.

          * If you want to match images from the document to external images, you need to [install Pillow](https://pillow.readthedocs.io/en/latest/installation/basic-installation.html): `pip install pillow`.

          * `-i` or `--images-folder` is the path to a folder on your drive which contains images used throughout your document.

-    * `-r` or `--remote-images` is the path to corresponding folder with images on the server where your wiki will run.
+         * `-r` or `--remote-images` is the path to the corresponding folder with images on the server where your wiki will run.

          * Any image matched in the local folder (as given via `-i` argument) will be linked to a corresponding image at the remote `-r` path.

-    * In our example, any chapter that uses `~/Diagrams/MyDoc/ColorDrawings/Foo/Bar.png` will translate into a wiki page that references `https://raw.githubusercontent.com/myname/myrepo/main/MyDoc/ColorDrawings/Foo/Bar.png` with "Bar" for alt text.
+         * In our example, any chapter that uses `~/Diagrams/MyDoc/ColorDrawings/Foo/Bar.png` will translate into a wiki page that references `https://raw.githubusercontent.com/myname/myrepo/main/MyDoc/ColorDrawings/Foo/Bar.png` with "Bar" for alt text.</details>

 3. Customize your wiki by editing:

    * The generated `Home.md` which now has the table of contents listing all your wiki pages.
 You will want to add an introduction.

-   * `_Sidebar.md` is a good place for extra links of you logo.
+   * `_Sidebar.md` is a good place for extra links of your logo.
 It already contains a generated table of contents.

    * `_Footer.md` was not generated - it's up to you to fill.